barbazul/1kfa/mod_guide_player.md

 But what about the 2 "red" levels?

-In 1kFA, any character can attempt any move that is performed by flipping Str, Dex, or Int -- even if the player doesn't have that move card!
+Any PC can attempt any move that is performed by flipping Str, Dex, or Int -- even if the player doesn't have that move card!

 For any such moves, all characters start at the lowest level shown on the card.
 So every character is "wild" or "novice" at every skill that is